dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 4. Assign the GetData macro to the button.

-5. Edit the button’s caption so that it reads Data Entry.
+5. Edit the button's caption so that it reads Data Entry.

 If you want to get really fancy, you can add an icon to your Quick Access toolbar.